Electricity price forecasting: Statistical models

-Statistical (econometric, technical analysis) methods forecast the current price by using a mathematical combination of the previous prices and/or previous or current values of exogenous factors, typically consumption and production figures, or weather variables.
+Statistical (such as econometric) methods forecast the current price by using a mathematical combination of the previous prices and/or previous or current values of exogenous factors, typically consumption and production figures, or weather variables.
 The two most important categories are additive and multiplicative models.
 They differ in whether the predicted price is the sum (additive) of a number of components or the product (multiplicative) of a number of factors.
 The former are far more popular, but the two are closely related - a multiplicative model for prices can be transformed into an additive model for log-prices.
 Statistical models are attractive because some physical interpretation may be attached to their components, thus allowing engineers and system operators to understand their behavior.
 They are often criticized for their limited ability to model the (usually) nonlinear behavior of electricity prices and related fundamental variables.
 However, in practical applications, their performances are not worse than those of the non-linear computational intelligence methods (see below).
 For instance, in the load forecasting track of the Global Energy Forecasting Competition (GEFCom2012) attracting hundreds of participants worldwide, the top four winning entries used regression-type models.

 Statistical models constitute a very rich class which includes: